Cossacks: Early history

-There are also references to the less well-known Tatar Cossacks, including the Nağaybäklär and Meshchera-speaking Volga Finns, of whom Sary Azman was the first Don ataman.
-These groups were assimilated by the Don Cossacks, but had their own irregular Bashkir and Meshchera Host up to the end of the 19th century.
+There are also references to less well-known Tatar Cossacks, including the Nağaybäklär and Meshchera-speaking Volga Finns, of whom Sary Azman was the first Don ataman.
+It is a strange, conflicting report that these groups were assimilated by the Don Cossacks since the Turks were Muslim, the Cossack Orthodox Christian.
+It could be the assimilation took place in the event of raiding opposing tribes and the taking of slaves.
+Some are reported to have had their own irregular Bashkir and Meshchera Host up to the end of the 19th century.
 The Kalmyk and Buryat Cossacks also deserve mention.

 Later history

 The Zaporizhian Sich became a vassal polity of the Polish–Lithuanian Commonwealth during feudal times.
 Under increasing pressure from the Polish–Lithuanian Commonwealth, in the mid-17th century the Sich declared an independent Cossack Hetmanate.
 The Hetmanate was initiated by a rebellion under Bohdan Khmelnytsky against Polish and Catholic domination, known as the Khmelnytsky Uprising.
 Afterwards, the Treaty of Pereyaslav (1654) brought most of the Cossack state under Russian rule.
 The Sich, with its lands, became an autonomous region under the Russian protectorate.

 The Don Cossack Army, an autonomous military state formation of the Don Cossacks under the citizenship of the Moscow State in the Don region in 1671–1786, began a systematic conquest and colonization of lands to secure the borders on the Volga, the whole of Siberia (see Yermak Timofeyevich), and the Yaik (Ural) and Terek Rivers.
 Cossack communities had developed along the latter two rivers well before the arrival of the Don Cossacks.